Harmonize Your Inner Climate with the Season

 Following nutritional practices that improve the health of these organs will help you experience more balance and harmony in the winter months.

-The kidneys are especially vulnerable to abuse through consumption of cold foods and drinks such as ice cream, cold soda, and cold alcoholic beverages, especially when the cold food has a high concentration of sugar.
+The kidneys are especially vulnerable to abuse through consumption of cold foods and drinks such as ice cream, cold soda, and cold alcoholic beverages, juices and smoothies, especially when they have a high concentration of sugar.
 Use of raw food should be minimized or eliminated, depending on one’s condition.
 Raw foods are cooling and are best eaten to balance the heat of warmer months.

 Cooking food helps to maintain digestive balance and provide warmth.
 In winter it’s best to incorporate longer cooking times at lower heat.
 Roasting, baking, pressure cooking, and broiling create more heat in the food and are more suitable for the winter months.

-Warming cooking herbs and spices are beneficial during winter.
+Warming culinary herbs and spices are beneficial during winter.
 Include ginger, garlic, turmeric, cumin, cinnamon, nutmeg, black pepper, horseradish, cloves, cardamom, mustard seeds, rosemary and spearmint.
-These also improve circulation, digestion, and keep you warm.
+These improve circulation, digestion, and keep you warm.

 To improve immunity, use chlorophyll-rich foods including all dark leafy green vegetables such as kale, bok choy, collard greens, watercress, mustard greens and turnip greens.
 These contain immune-enhancing, anti-inflammatory properties.